Qutub Minar – Delhi Sightseeing

 Humayun’s Tomb – Delhi Sightseeing

-The first mature example of Mughal design in Republic of India, Humayun’s spot was design by the emperor’s widow, Haji Begum, in 1565 AD.
-The mughals brought with them a love for gardens, fountains and water.
-Constructed with red arenaceous rock and ornate marks the start of a replacement tradition of ornate vogue that culminated within the Taj Mahal of agra.
+The first mature example of Mughal design in the Republic of India, Humayun’s spot was designed by the emperor’s widow, Haji Begum, in 1565 AD.
+The Mughals brought with them a love for gardens, fountains, and water.
+Constructed with red arenaceous rock and ornate marks the start of a replacement tradition of ornate vogue that culminated within the Taj Mahal of Agra.

 Jama Masjid – Delhi Sightseeing

 The main house of God topped by 3 onion formed domes made from white marble and adorned with stripes of black slate.
-On the north and south of the complicated ar 2 a hundred thirty feet high minarets which provide a spectacular bird’s eye-view of town.
+On the north and south of the complicated ar 2 a hundred thirty feet high minarets which provide a spectacular bird’s eye view of the town.
 Jama place of worship isn’t solely architecturally lovely.

 Safdarjung’s Tomb – Sightseeing

-Built in 1753 by Nawab Shuja-ud-Daula to house the remains of his father.
-Who was a minister in the Mughal court, the tomb is refer to as the “last flicker in the lamp of Mughal architecture.”
+Built-in 1753 by Nawab Shuja-ud-Daula to house the remains of his father.
+Who was a minister in the Mughal court, the tomb is referred to as the “last flicker in the lamp of Mughal architecture.”

-It shows however the grace and ease of he Mughals overtaken by abasement.
+It shows, however, the grace and ease of the Mughals overtaken by abasement.
 The place additionally has a masjid.
 Representing the last section of the Mughal sort of design.
-Safdarjung’s place stands within the centre of an intensive garden.
+Safdarjung’s place stands within the center of an intensive garden.